-- Decide on the footwork and hand combat techniques you will be employing to run your route (detailed below)
+Third, decide on the footwork and hand combat techniques you will be employing to run your route (detailed below)

 Beat press coverage with your feet!
-Once the ball is snapped, the first thing that moves should be a receivers back leg driving forward.
+Once the ball is snapped, the first thing that moves should be the receivers back leg driving forward.
 With the battle between the receiver and the defensive back beginning, below are some of the most common styles of footwork a receiver can engage in:

-- The idea is to have the defensive back turn his hips and shoulders on the wrong stride, which opens up the room for the receiver to run his route
+The idea is to have the defensive back turn his hips and shoulders on the wrong stride, which opens up the room for the receiver to run his route

-- Check out this link to see it in action and a drill for it
+Check out this link to see it in action and a drill for it

 Beat press coverage with your hands!

-Hand combat is key because if you can beat a defensive back’s hands as they try to jam you, you can throw them off balance.
+Hand combat is essential because if you can beat a defensive back’s hands as they try to jam you, it will more than likely throw them off balance.